 2000 Opening night of Jane Eyre, the musical based on the Charlotte Brontë novel.
 Critics say it may have opened too late in the cycle of operatic musicals, but producers keep it running, mainly at a loss, for 209 performances through the 2001 Tony Awards.
 Leading lady Marla Schaffel earns a Tony nomination and a cult following, but no Tony Awards.

-2015 A revival of the musical The Color Purple, starring Jennifer Hudson and Cynthia Erivo, opens at the Bernard B. Jacobs Theatre, marking the Broadway debuts of both actors.
-The production wins two 2016 Tony Awards—for Erivo's performance as Celie, and for Best Musical.
+2015 A revival of the musical The Color Purple, starring Cynthia Erivo, Jennifer Hudson, and Danielle Brooks, opens at the Bernard B. Jacobs Theatre, marking the Broadway debuts of both actors.
+The production wins two 2016 Tony Awards—for Erivo's performance as Celie, and for Best Revival of a Musical.